Best fall-blooming native plants – 7 perennials for vibrant garden borders

 While not as popular as some other more well-known species, Clematis virginiana is no less impressive.
 From late summer, clusters of fragrant white flowers open and bloom for one to two months, lasting late into the fall.
 What's more, native pollinators - including halictid bees and butterflies - that remain active late in the season, will also be drawn to these nectar-rich blooms.

 This native plant is fully hardy and can be grown from US hardiness zone 3 to US hardiness zone 9.
-It is typically found growing in woodlands, meadows and riverbanks, and can reach an impressive size.
+It is typically found growing in woodlands, similar to another native ground cover - wild ginger.

 Ranging in length from 10 feet to 20 feet, I would advise planting this vine near a wall or fence where it can grow freely and unrestricted.
 Clematis virginiana seeds are available from Amazon.